Technical Deep Dive

 Keyword-only accuracy

 Traditional keyword search relies on exact text matching.
 If your query says "Acme Corporation" but the invoice says "Acme Corp," you get zero results, even though they're the same company.
+With 39% of invoices containing errors [Industry Research 2024], finding the right documents quickly matters.

 Semantic search understands meaning: